Former Panthers player Charles Johnson launches local flag football leauge for kids

 He caught up with FOX 46’s Josh Sims to talk about how he’s shaping the next generation of football players now that his career is over.

-This Fall, he launched the New Age Flag football league which provide families in the greater charlotte metropolitan area with a fun, safe, competitive environment while promoting the development of healthy living, social skills, and athletic ability.
+This Fall, he launched the New Age Flag Football League which provides families in the greater Charlotte metropolitan area with a fun, safe, competitive environment while promoting the development of healthy living, social skills, and athletic ability.

 He’s the owner of the league but also coaches a team his son plays for.
 The games are played at two separate locations in Charlotte on Saturdays.